As U.N. Security Council met, Russia attacked Ukraine - NewsBreak

 As U.N.
 Security Council met, Russia attacked Ukraine

-UNITED NATIONS (Reuters) - The United States and other United Nations Security Council members slammed Russian President Vladimir Putin on Wednesday for attacking Ukraine as the 15-member body met in New York to try and defuse weeks of mounting tensions.
+UNITED NATIONS, Feb 23 (Reuters) - The United States and other United Nations Security Council members slammed Russian President Vladimir Putin on Wednesday for attacking Ukraine as the 15-member body met in New York to try and defuse weeks of mounting tensions.

 "At the exact time as we are gathered in the council seeking peace, Putin delivered a message of war in total disdain for the responsibility of this Council.
 This is a grave emergency," U.S. Ambassador Linda Thomas-Greenfield told the council.